worldbank/TwitterEconomicMonitoring/README.md

 ### Challenges with Twitter data

 One important challenge when working with Twitter data is the lack of representativeness of the population of Twitter users.
 Being on Twitter requires being literate, having a good Internet connection and an email address.
 As a result, the share of the world's population on Twitter tend to be located in richer countries and regions.
-This is illustrated in the figure below showing the relationship between Twitter peneration and GDP per capita, for countries with 50 or more Twitter users per 1000 inhabitants and a GDP per capita of at least 10.000 USD (value of 2019).
+This is illustrated in the figure below showing the relationship between Twitter penetration and GDP per capita, for countries with 50 or more Twitter users per 1000 inhabitants and a GDP per capita of at least 10.000 USD (value of 2019).

 ![Illustration](visualizations/pictures/twitter_gdp_capita.png)
 *Legend: Number of Twitter users per 1000 inhabitants of a country related this country's GDP per capita.*